ramk13/robotgame/strategy_guide/robotgame_basic_strategy.md

 ### Using sets instead of lists

 To make things easier, we can use python sets instead of lists with the set() function or set comprehensions to start.
-This allows us to use the following set operators (more info here: https://docs.python.org/2/library/sets.html ):
+This allows us to use the following set operators (more info here: https://docs.python.org/2/library/sets.html ).
+Also if you aren't familiar or comfortable with list/set comprehensions, check out [this example of a list comprehension and its equivalent for loop](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions) from the python docs.

 * | or union - gives you a set with all elements in both sets
 * - or difference - gives you a set with the second sets elements removed from the first